charlesdaniels/dotfiles/README.md

 other locations might be mixed - deleting `$HOME/bin` and symlinking the overlay version would make this impossible.

-The end result is somewhat similar to GNU stow, but requires no dependancies.
+The end result is somewhat similar to GNU stow, but requires no dependencies.

+#### Third-Party Software

+A number of scripts and utilities are installed as part of the un-privileged provisioning process.
+They are located in the `3rdparty/` directory.
+These software packackages are installed by simply iterating over `3rdparty/*.include` and running each such script in sequence.
+These `.include` files are written by me and are part of this repo.
+Pretty much everything else in this directory is arbitrary code written by other people, structured in arbitrary ways.

+The `3rdparty` directory contains a number of git submodules, so be sure to clone this repository with `--recursive`.

+#### Platform-Specific Configuration

+Platform specific configuration is handled by using platform-specific code in `provison-user.sh` to figure out which platform we are running on, then doing something specific based on that information.
+The usual convention is to run `provision/platformname/provision-user.platformname.include`.